itsmesonia/colt-webdevbootcamp-notes/JS.md

 If we put a variable and a function versus putting it out in the open versus putting a variable in a nested function inside of a function- those all impact where we can use that variable later on.

-This is an uncommon workaround- using a global veriable and accessing it inside the function:
+This is an uncommon workaround- using a global variable and accessing it inside the function:

 <p align="center">
 <img width="600px" src="./assets/Screenshot 2021-02-22 at 18.02.27.png" />